 NOTICE: During initial operation of new heater, burning logs will give off a paper-burning smell.
-Orange flame will also be present.
 Open damper or window to vent smell.
 This will only last a few hours.

 Note: Home owners generally prefer to operate their heater with the chimney damper closed.
 This will put all the heat into the room.
-However, there may be times you will desire the full flames of the Hi heat setting but will find the heat output excessive.
+However, there may be times you will desire the full flames of the High heat setting but will find the heat output excessive.
 You can open the chimney damper (if you have one) fully or partially to release some of the heat.